oracle-livelabs/analytics-ai/picaso-genai-oda/oda/oda.md

 ## Task 1: Dynamic Group and Policy Definition

 This task will help you ensure that the Dynamic Group and Policy are correctly defined.
+If the Dynamic Group and Policy Definition are not correctly defined, please define them as follows.

+These Dynamic Group and Policy Definition are for single-tenancy deployment - where ODA and Generative AI Agent are in the same tenancy.

+For Policy Definitions required for multi-tenancy deployment (where ODA and Generative AI Agent are in different tenancies), please refer to Task 9.

 1. Locate Domains under Identity & Security